 Her friends are a very deliberately mismatched set.
 Akabar, a merchant and mage from far to the south, is serious, honest, intellectual, scholarly, and driven to prove himself.
 Olive, a halfling minstrel, is loud, greedy, funny, self-centred, and deceptive.
 The contrast between the two works on a couple of levels — not only do those two characters often butt heads with each other over their irreconcilable differences, but they bring out different aspects of Alias as she interacts with them.
 With Akabar, she’s similarly serious, honest, and dismissive of his attempts to prove himself.
 When Olive is around, she’s more light-hearted and witty.
 They both get remarkably well-detailed character arcs for supporting characters, where they face challenges both external and personal and end up very different from how they were at the start of the novel.
 Compare Akabar and Olive with, say, Daryth and Pawldo from the Moonshae trilogy, who get no character arcs or meaningful change at all, and you see the difference in craft between this and the other novels we’ve seen so far.

 Dragonbait, a member of a heretofore unknown race of lizard-creatures, shows up early in the novel as an odd enigma.
 He starts off as silent comic relief, but as the novel goes on you get hints and tidbits of information about his actual role in the plot, which is much larger than it initially appeared.
 By the end of the book he’s become a viewpoint character.
-It’s a nice slow unravelling of a little mystery piece by piece at a steady rate, rather than dropping big globs of exposition all at once.
+It’s a nice slow unravelling of a little mystery piece by piece, rather than dropping big globs of exposition all at once.